 - One year of experience for installation technician tests

-- Two years of experience for service technician tests
+- Two years of experience in service technician tests

-- Five years of experience for senior level technician
+- Five years of experience as a senior-level technician

 January 1, 2014

-To maintain NATE certification, you simply earn 16 hours of specialty-related continuing education (CEHs) within the two-year period.
-If you choose to use continuing education hours to maintain certification, you must document your CEHs and submit an application for recertification.
+To maintain NATE certification, you earn 16 hours of specialty-related continuing education (CEHs) within the two-year period.
+If you choose to use continuing education hours to maintain certification, you must document your CEHs and apply for recertification.
 Or you may choose to retake your specialty exam before certification lapses.

-No. If you earned NATE certification or recertified prior to January 2014, your current certification(s) will complete the previously awarded five-year duration.
-This includes those who successfully passed the NATE Core exam and at least one specialty exam in 2013, regardless of the exam processing date.
+No. If you earned NATE certification or recertified before January 2014, your current certification(s) will complete the previously awarded five-year duration.
+Furthermore, this includes those who successfully passed the NATE Core exam and at least one specialty exam in 2013, regardless of the exam processing date.
 Upon your maintenance date, when it is time for you to apply to maintain your certifications, you would renew for a two-year certification.

-If a technician chooses the five-year certification period, upon the maintenance date in 2019, the technician will automatically transition to the two-year certification period.
+If a technician chooses the five-year certification period, upon the maintenance date is 2019, the technician will automatically transition to the two-year certification period.